ecerami/ecerami.github.io/_posts/2017-04-13-bokeh-flask.md

 </html>{% endraw %}
 ~~~

-The most critical point to note:
+The most critical points to note:

   * In the HTML header, I am loading the CSS and Javascript libraries for Bokeh via the pydata content distribution network (CDN).
 Note that I am explicitly loading bokeh version 0.12.5.
 Make sure that this matches your local Bokeh version (to upgrade, run:  `pip install -U bokeh`).